JeffGya/LND/docs/canon/addenda/realms_mvp.md

   - `shrine_passive_drain_per_wave` — guaranteed shrine HP loss after each wave.
   - If shrine HP reaches **0 at any time**, the stage **fails immediately**, even if that combat wave was won.

+- **Shrine drain & Purify (MVP behavior)**
+  - Realm config (`GameBalance_Realm`) defines a **base**
+    - Combat and ObjectiveRunner may **temporarily reduce** the effective drain for a given wave when a Purify action succeeds.
+The reduction factor is tier-scaled via Realm helpers (e.g.
+  - Purify never restores shrine HP directly; it only affects how much HP is lost between waves.
+Once a wave is finished and its drain is applied (with any reductions), that effect is permanent.

 - **Combat flow**
   1. **Wave 1**
      - Uses `stage.encounter_seed`.